 A leave of absence (LOA) is a temporary interruption in a student's program of study.
+In order to be eligible for an LOA, Rob Roy Academy students must follow this policy.
 Rob Roy Academy students may be granted up to four (4) one-week personal leaves of absence.
 Medical leaves of absence will be considered and approved on a case by case basis, only after all required medical documentation has been provided.

-When granted, a leave of absence will extend the student's contract period and maximum time frame by the same number of days in the leave of absence.
+When granted, a leave of absence will extend the student's contract period and maximum time frame by the same number of calendar days in the leave of absence.
 A contract addendum is completed, signed and dated by all parties to reflect the leave and the changes it made.
 A leave will not change the level of satisfactory progress the student has at the time of the leave and Rob Roy Academy will not assess any additional institutional charges as a result of any approved LOA.